Are Credit Card Rewards Taxable? Guide to Paying Taxes on Rewards

 Certain rewards are considered income.
 The way to identify which rewards are taxable income is by looking at how they’re earned.

 As mentioned previously, if someone spends money to earn rewards, those rewards won’t be taxed.
-If, however, someone is given a $150 gift card simply for referring a friend for a new credit card, that $150 is viewed as taxable income — because they didn’t spend any money to earn it.
+If, however, someone is given a $150 gift card simply for signing up or referring a friend for a new credit card, that $150 is viewed as taxable income — because they didn’t spend any money to earn it.

 When Are Credit Card Rewards Taxed?